p1m-ortho/qs-global-ortho-search-queries/README.md

 ### Specialty Tagging

-(done at **Steps 2 thru 10**)
+(done at **Explanatory Steps 2 thru 10**)

-> Starting with [Nov 10 records](https://github.com/drzhelnov/zheln.github.io/issues/100), as an experiment, I’m doing specialty-tagging in layers.
->
-> See _**[Primary Appraisal Stage](#primary-appraisal-stage)**_ for more info.

 * Specialty tagging is done by the appraiser themselves based on whatever information they acquired during appraisal.
 * The tags are chosen from [191 specialty tags](https://github.com/p1m-ortho/qs-global-ortho-search-queries/blob/global-sr-query/zheln/zheln_ama_specialty_tags.ls) made from a [list of 171 AMA Masterfile Physician Specialties](https://github.com/p1m-ortho/qs-global-ortho-search-queries/blob/global-sr-query/zheln/zheln_ama_specialty_tags_config.ls).
 * See the methods used to compile the lists of specialties and specialty tags in the [commit history](https://github.com/p1m-ortho/qs-global-ortho-search-queries/commits/global-sr-query).
-* While tagging, the tagger should consider if the record would be accessible from all relevant [specialty pages](https://github.com/p1m-ortho/qs-global-ortho-search-queries/blob/global-sr-query/zheln/zheln_ama_specialty_page_filenames.ls) and ensure it would.
+* While tagging, the tagger should consider if the record would be accessible from its most relevant [specialty page](https://github.com/p1m-ortho/qs-global-ortho-search-queries/blob/global-sr-query/zheln/zheln_ama_specialty_page_filenames.ls) and ensure it would.
-* Namely, the tagger must check the record against **each** specialty on the list and decide if this record could be of interest to a typical physician working in this specialty.
+* Namely, the tagger must check the record against **each** specialty on the list, assess if this record could be of interest to a typical physician working in this specialty, and choose one specialty that looks most relevant in this regard; if choosing one such specialty is hard enough, choosing more than one is acceptable but is never required.
-* I recognize this could be tricky.
-* Also, I do recognize the best approach to specialty grouping would be an evidence-based approach involving feedback from the physicians themselves.
-* However, this is unavailable at the moment, so specialty grouping will be theory-based.
+* I do recognize the best approach to specialty-grouping would be an evidence-based approach involving feedback from the physicians themselves.
+However, this is unavailable at the moment, so specialty-grouping will be theory-based.
 In the future, introducing empirical testing will be of interest.
-* For now, I set one more tagging principle to theoretically improve accuracy: Do not deny a specialty to the record if unsure, but do recognize more enthusiastic specialists could consult different specialties in addition to their ‘major’.
 * If the tagger is uncertain either of the article subject or any specialty scope, they should consult Google or other information sources until both seem perfectly clear.
-* There is no limit to the number of specialty tags attached, but at least one tag should be chosen for each record (except those that failed and were exlcuded at Step 2).
+* There is no limit to the number of specialty tags attached, but at least one tag should be chosen for each record.
+Exceptions:

+    * Those records that failed and were exlcuded at Step 2 do not require specialty-tagging.
-* However, it became evident during appraisals that some records on PubMed cover topics rather distant from health care, e.g.  [PMID 33035990](https://pubmed.gov/33035990)—see its [Zheln counterpart](https://zheln.com/record/2020/10/09/3/).
-For these records, as an exception, there may be no specialty tags added when each and every specialty tag clearly does not apply.
+    * It became evident during appraisals that some records on PubMed cover topics rather distant from health care, e.g. [PMID 33035990](https://pubmed.gov/33035990)—see its [Zheln counterpart](https://zheln.com/record/2020/10/09/3/).
+For these records, there may be no specialty tags added when each and every specialty tag clearly does not apply.

 * I do not plan to add any new specialty tags.
 However, if I hear about any changes to the AMA Masterfile Physician Specialties list, I will consider updating the Zheln specialty lists accordingly.
 * Specialty tags may be assigned or removed throughout further full appraisal if this is deemed appropriate to better reflect the content of the record.

-### _Full Appraisal Stage_

 ### Collection of Reports

-(aka **Step 3**)
+(aka **Explanatory Step 3**)

 _This is being written up._